 The a5100 has a 3-inch 921,000-dot LCD screen like the one provided with the NEX-5T.
 It is touch-sensitive and you can flip it up through 180 degrees for taking selfies.
 However, touch-control is again fairly limited and you can only use it for setting the AF point or tripping the shutter.

-The Alpha 5100 has both NFC and Wi-Fi connectivity like the NEX-5T, and is made compatible with PlayMemories apps.
+The Sony a5100 has both NFC and Wi-Fi connectivity like the NEX-5T, and is made compatible with PlayMemories apps.
 Users can download them from the PlayMemories store directly from within the camera.

 You can directly upload images to Facebook and other social media platforms if the appropriate app is in place.
 Using your phone or table, you can also control the camera remotely and send images to a device for online sharing.

-The a5100 brings along a 16-50mm f/3.5-5.6 power zoom lens – this means that you will be able to zoom it from a switch placed on the camera body itself.
-There’s a wide range of E-mount lenses for Sony’s cameras now available for you, both directly from the manufacturer or through any other manufacturers like Sigma.
-Sony has also collaborated with Zeiss to produce a few extra high-quality E-mount lenses.
+The a5100 brings along a 16-50mm f/3.5-5.6 power zoom lens – this means that you will be able to zoom in from a switch placed on the camera body itself.
+There’s a wide range of lenses for Sony cameras now available for you, both directly from the manufacturer or through any other manufacturers like Sigma.
+Sony has also collaborated with ZEISS to produce a few extra high-quality E-mount lenses.

-The Alpha 5100 can be placed at the beginner end of Sony’s range of interchangeable lens cameras, so its existing rivals can be Olympus Pen Mini, Panasonic GF6, Samsung NX3000 and Fuji X-M1.
+The Sony a5100 can be placed at the beginner end of Sony’s range of interchangeable lens cameras, so its existing rivals can be the Olympus Pen Mini, Panasonic GF6, Samsung NX3000, and Fuji X-M1.

 With the same processing engine and sensor, we can say that the Sony a5100 would certainly deliver the same excellent results as the a6000.
 It’s probably fair to say that the main difference between these two cameras is handling, not performance.

-Colors from the camera are bright, natural and vibrant, and display a good level of saturation.
+Colors from the camera are bright, natural, and vibrant, and display a good level of saturation.
 By altering Creative Style, you can adjust the colors outputted directly from the camera.
-Here you’ll find several options such as Portrait, Vivid, Landscape and Black and White.
+Here you’ll find several options such as Portrait, Vivid, Landscape, and Black and White.
 Each of these is customizable.
-For instance you can increase the contrast and shoot these styles in raw format.
+For instance, you can increase the contrast and shoot these styles in RAW.

-The 24.3MP sensor provides great level of detail.
+The 24.3MP sensor provides a great level of detail.
 This is true when you particularly look at an image of normal printing or web sizes.
-The impression of detail is still impressive even if you zoom in at 100%; it gives you good scope to crop an image.
+The impression of detail is still impressive even if you zoom in at 100 percent; it gives you good scope to crop an image.

 The camera’s automatic white balance also does a good job of producing accurate colors in most of the cases.
 But in some situations where there are two different types of light in a scene, it’s unlikely that you will get a wholly accurate overall image.
 You will probably want to switch to a more appropriate white balance setting if warm tones turn out to be displeasing for you.

-Here Sony didn’t give us the option to shoot in raw format but it would be great to see them coming with the new Alpha models.
+Here Sony didn’t give us the option to shoot in RAW but it would be great to see them coming with the new Alpha models.

 The performance of the kit lens is impressive.
 It produces images with sharp detail and in terms of focal length, it offers plenty of flexibility.
-If you have plans to acquire any more lenses for the Sony E mount, you will find a decent number of them available on the market.
-One of the great options is 50mm f/1.8 lens, which delivers amazing results if you are shooting in low light conditions, or shooting shallow depth of field images.
+If you have plans to acquire any more lenses for the Sony E-mount, you will find a decent number of them available on the market.
+A great option is the 50mm f/1.8 lens, which delivers amazing results if you are shooting in low-light conditions, or shooting shallow depth of field images.

 General functionality and autofocus of the a5100 is fast, thanks to the Bionz X processor.
 Although, it won’t be able to deliver as quick as the a6000 but under good lighting conditions it locks onto the target easily and quickly.